 - The mole is bleeding, oozing or crusting

 - The mole starts to feel different, for example, slightly itchy or painful

 As not all melanomas develop from moles it is important to speak to your doctor if you spot other skin changes that are unusual for you.

 If you have difficulty checking your skin you could ask your doctor or a friend to check those hard to see places.
 You could also use two mirrors to check your entire body.

 Check yourself regularly - remember, early detection and treatment offers an excellent chance of a cure.

 Here are five steps to examine your skin yourself.

 (Pictures below reprinted with permission from the American Academy of Dermatology.
 All rights reserved.)

-If your doctor is suspicious of anything on your skin a sample may be taken and sent for testing.
-You may also be sent to a see a dermatologist who is a specialist in skin diseases.
+If your doctor is suspicious of anything on your skin, you may be sent to a see a dermatologist who is a specialist in skin diseases.
 Treatment of skin cancer can include surgery, laser therapy, radiotherapy and photodynamic therapy.
 The dermatologist will speak to you about these treatments if necessary.